TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 These sample sequences are ensured to be in the validation set so that there is a good spread of metric values to use when looking at relationships during the analysis.
 In order to ensure a reasonable amount of training data for each dataset, the grid was limited to choosing at most a third of the series in each dataset.
 The unchosen sequences are then split between each dataset's training and validation partitions as close as possible to a desired split ratio and the size of each validation partition is then standardized to the maximum validation partition size.
-For the experimental results in this paper, a ratio of 2/3 training to 1/3 validation is used.
+For the experimental results in this paper, a ratio of 2/3 training to 1/3 validation is used (20 training examples, 10 validation per dataset).

 ### Hyperparameter Optimization
 Hyperparameter optimization was done over the same validation set for each config, following the standard definition of hyperparameter tuning.